SaegusaMayumi1234/Genshin-Codes-Scrapper/README.md

    - **env**: The environment the application is running in.
 For example, `development` or `production`.
    - **port**: The port on which the API will be hosted.
 Default is `3000`.
    - **proxied**: Indicates whether the app is running behind a proxy.
-Set to `true` if a proxy is used.
+Set to number if a proxy is used based on how many proxy is set up.
    - **enabledSites**: A list of websites to scrape for Genshin Impact codes.
 Set `true` to enable scraping from a site or `false` to disable it.
    - **schedulers**: Defines the cron schedule for scraping tasks.
 The example `"*/5 * * * *"` runs the task every 5 minutes.